AI-powered customer experience marketing (CXM) platform that helps local businesses win.

 Strategy 4: Deploy Missed Call Text-Back Automation

-Missed call text-back is one of the most effective and low-effort tactics available for small businesses today.
-When a call goes unanswered, the system automatically sends a text message within seconds, such as: “Sorry we missed your call!
+Missed call text-back is one of the highest-impact, lowest-effort tactics available today.
+Sound familiar?
+Here’s how it works.
+When a call goes unanswered, your system automatically sends the caller a text message within seconds saying something like, “Sorry we missed your call!
 How can we help?”
-This approach achieves two key objectives.
-First, it acknowledges the caller immediately, reducing the likelihood that they will contact a competitor.
-Second, it transitions the conversation to text, allowing your team to respond without the urgency of a ringing phone.
+This does two critical things.
+First, it acknowledges the caller immediately, which reduces the chance they’ll call your competitor.
+Second, it moves the conversation to text, a channel where you can respond when you’re free without the time pressure of a ringing phone.

 Strategy 5: Train Your Team on Call Handling Priorities

-Practical training should cover techniques such as briefly placing a current caller on hold to answer a second line, using phone system features like call park and transfer, and consistently capturing key information on every call.
-Implement a simple intake form to record the caller’s name, phone number, request, and urgency level.
-For teams with multiple members, assign primary and backup responsibilities for each shift to ensure coverage at all times.
+Practical training should include how to handle calls when busy, putting a current caller on brief hold to answer a second line, for example, how to use your phone system’s features like park and transfer, and what information to capture on every call.
+Create a simple call intake form: name, number, what they need, and urgency level.
+That way, even if the call is brief, you’ve enough to follow up effectively.
+For businesses with multiple team members, assign primary and backup phone responsibilities for each shift so there’s always clarity about whose job it’s to answer.

 Strategy 6: Adopt AI-Powered Phone and Chat Agents

-AI chat agents extend these capabilities to text-based channels, including SMS, website chat, Instagram DMs, and Facebook Messenger.
-When a potential customer contacts your business outside of regular hours, the AI responds instantly, captures essential information, and can even schedule appointments automatically.
-The result is a business that is genuinely responsive across every communication channel, every hour of the day—a crucial advantage in competitive industries where the first company to respond often secures the job.
+AI chat agents extend the same concept to text-based channels.
+SMS, webchat on your website, Instagram DMs, Facebook Messenger.
+When a potential customer messages your business at 11 PM asking about pricing or availability, the AI responds instantly, captures their information, and can even schedule an appointment, all without waking you up.
+What does that actually look like?
+A business that’s genuinely responsive across every communication channel, every hour of the day.
+This is particularly valuable for businesses in competitive industries where the first company to respond typically wins the job.

 How SalesCaptain Helps Small Businesses Reduce Missed Calls